 - Varathane Water-Based Polyurethane in Matte

 And here’s how I made this DIY modern planter with hairpin legs.

 First I cut my pieces according to the printable plans.
 We cashed in some help form my dad in the form of using his table saw.
 Then I sanded all of the rough spots and edges.

 Note that All of my sides were Purebond plywood, but the base was a scrap piece of regular plywood I wanted to use up.
 That’s why it looks different.
 It’s actually a nice comparison so you can see how different the quality is.

 I used pocket hole screws to attach two of the side pieces to one another.
 Then I repeated that step for the other two side pieces, which left me with two L-shaped pieces.

-I took one of the pieces and attached it to piece C (the bottom) using pocket hole screws.
+I took one of the L-shaped pieces and attached it to the bottom piece using pocket hole screws.
 Then I repeated this step for the other L-shaped piece.
 (Depending on the size of your drill, you will likely need a shorter pocket hole bit or right angle attachment to reach some of the trickier holes.)
 See my post about how to drive pocket hole screws in tight places.

 I painted the inside black and stained the outside using Minwax Pickled Oak and three coats of Varathane water-based polyurethane in Matte (same stain and finish as the cat house side table).

 After everything was dry, I flipped the planter over and used wood screws to attach the hairpin legs.
 They add such a nice touch to this piece and look great in the same room at the slightly smaller hairpin legs on the cat house side table.

 Once the paint dried, I used my drill and a large bit to drill two drainage holes in the bottom of the bucket.
 You could do this before painting if you were worried about scuffing the paint job.

 And here’s the finished DIY modern planter with hairpin legs.
 Ahh, she’s a beauty.